 To use data from Cytoscape networks in an external application, the data has to be exported.
 As a Cytoscape network consists of a number of different types of data, there are options in Cytoscape for each exportable data type.
 These options (Network, Table, Styles) can be found on the File → Export submenu (shown above).

-The first option on the Export menu is Network, which is used to export network data.
+The Network option is used to export network data.
 Network data includes the nodes and edges in the network, and also will include data attributes and visual information if the chosen format supports it (like XGMML).
 Network data can be exported in a number of formats, including:

 - SIF (Simple Interaction Format)

 - Cytoscape.js JSON (can be used with Cytoscape.js, a tool described in future sections)

 - CX JSON (for Cytoscape Cyberinfrastructure network exchange)